owl77/Misteria/SETUP_ReadMeFirst.txt

 SSH
 Python 3.7-8

-It can also be played also on a local network (wlan).
+It can also be played on a local network (wlan).

 Setup: